mafe72/Retroflag-NESPi-Front-Panel-Control-Board/README.md

 Software Installation
 ---------------------

-**NOTE**: This assumes that you have already connected the jumper wires to the correct PINS and ports.
+**NOTE**: This assumes that you have already connected the jumper wires to the correct PINS and ports;
 If you haven't, see the Hardware Installation section.

 This instructions are a *step-by-step guide* to install necessary software for your **Retroflag NESPi Front Panel Control Board**.